The European Economy: An Introduction

 European Council: Heads of state, chaired by the President of the European Council.
 Meets at least 4 times/year.

-Council of the European Union (formerly known as EU Council of Ministers): Ministers attend each meeting according to subject
+Council of the European Union (formerly known as EU Council of Ministers): One minister-level official from each country (27 now) attends each meeting according to subject.
+Together with Parliament, the Council adopts EU legislation through regulations and directives and prepares decisions and non-binding recommendations.

 III.
 The Economics of the Single European Market